vitejs/vite/docs/blog/announcing-vite5-1.md

 ### Run CSS preprocessors in threads

 Vite now has opt-in support for running CSS preprocessors in threads.
 You can enable it using [`css.preprocessorMaxWorkers: true`](/config/shared-options.html#css-preprocessormaxworkers).
 For a Vuetify 2 project, dev startup time was reduced by 40% with this feature enabled.
 There is [performance comparison for others setups in the PR](https://github.com/vitejs/vite/pull/13584#issuecomment-1678827918).
 See ([#13584](https://github.com/vitejs/vite/issues/13584)).
+[Give Feedback](https://github.com/vitejs/vite/discussions/15835).

 ### New options to improve server cold starts

 You can set `optimizeDeps.holdUntilCrawlEnd: false` to switch to a new strategy for deps optimization that may help in big projects.
-We're considering switching to this strategy by default in the future. ([#15244](https://github.com/vitejs/vite/issues/15244))
+We're considering switching to this strategy by default in the future.
+[Give Feedback](https://github.com/vitejs/vite/discussions/15834). ([#15244](https://github.com/vitejs/vite/issues/15244))

 ### Faster resolving with cached checks